getreu/tp-note/docs/source/tpnote--manpage.md

 extension_default="rst"
 ```

-This overwrites the '`extension_default`' variable of the '`zettel`' scheme,
+The latter overwrites the '`extension_default`' variable of the '`zettel`'
-but leaves the '`default`' scheme untouched.
+scheme, but leaves the '`default`' scheme untouched.

 ## Change the sort tag character set